firesim/firesim/README.md

 * `tick`: performs operations on outstanding transactions.
 This method may interact with software components.
 * `terminate`: indicates that the endpoint is calling for simulation to terminate.
+* `exit_code`: indicates what caused the endpoint to signal for termination.

-Therefore, in the software driver, non-blocking `n` steps are taken with `step(n, false)`, and `tick` functions of all endpoints should be called until simif::done() returns true (the simulator has advanced n cycles) or one of the endpoints has signaled that the simulation should teriminate.
+Therefore, in the software driver, non-blocking `n` steps are taken with `step(n, false)`, and `tick` functions of all endpoints should be called until simif::done() returns true (the simulator has advanced n cycles) or one of the endpoints has signaled that the simulation should terminate.

 `tick` is implemented using `read` and `write` functions for memory-mapped registers.
 Once custom endpoints are instantiated, macros for memory mapped